Diabetes-Related Foot Ulcers Affecting Feet and Toes

-Blisters are prone to making everyday activities extremely uncomfortable.
-If your feet are hurting, contact Darron Barrus, DPM of Shelby Podiatry.
+Diabetic foot care is important in preventing foot ailments such as ulcers.
+If you are suffering from diabetes or have any other concerns about your feet, contact Darron Barrus, DPM from Shelby Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Alabaster, AL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.